jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 #### 🔋🔋 2S

 **2S works really good 🔥 🚀.** Both indoors and outside.
-In my tests I used the [BetaFPV 2S 350mah lipo][15] batteries and had no issues whatsoever.
+In my tests, I used the [BetaFPV 2S 350mah lipo][15] batteries and had no issues whatsoever.
 I got decent flight times per pack of about **4 minutes**, which if I'm being honest is pretty cool.
 Even if I punched the throttle more often without keeping it at 70% at all times, I still got more than 3:00 - 3:30 minutes of flight time.
 Check it out for yourself by watching the videos.

 These are the Beta FPV batteries I mentioned: